 This is fine if you're arriving in Tivat airport, there are petrol stations in both directions on the main road.
 If you're flying into Podgorica and will be driving yourself to your accommodation, I'd recommend arriving with a map because you'll have to navigate around the city.

-Montenegromaps have high quality maps that you can download for free.
-They've got maps of the whole country as well as different regions.
-You can find their list of maps here.
+Montenegromap.net has high quality maps that you can download for free.
+You'll find maps of the whole country as well as different regions.

 Book your accommodation anywhere in the world through any of the search boxes on our site and we'll make a donation towards sterilising stray animals in Montenegro.